jgabrielbmm/dio-docker-compose-project/README.md

 npm run build
 ```

-After this you should to up the container
+After this you should up the container

 ```bash
 docker compose up --build